avelica/ready.load/README.markdown

 ============

 *   Extremely Small load footprint. __Initial load is less than 1kb__.
 *   Streamlined HTML5 shim for older browsers.
-Only what we used.
+Only what we use.
 *   No javascript class for fallback CSS styles.
 *   Browser specific CSS classes. (.webkit, .moz, .ie, .opera)
 *   Predefined screen widtd based CSS classes. (.small, .medium, .large)